dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 dart pub add override:foo:1.0.0
 ```

-This will add an override to your `pubspec.yaml` file:
+This adds the override to your `pubspec.yaml` file:

 ```
 dependency_overrides: